combine-org/combine-org.github.io/content/authors/HARMONY-2025/_index.md

 - name: Call for Lightning Talks and Posters
   description: Requests for a lightning talk (5 min max.) and/or poster can be submitted via the link above.
 Please use several forms if you want to submit abstracts on different topics.
 The submission deadline is outlined above.
 Talks will take place during the community session and posters will be displayed throughout the meeting.
   link: https://forms.gle/o8P3zvfdaEoLKUao8
+- name: Topics of Interest:
+  description:
++ Data exchange, pipelines and model standards for systems and synthetic biology
++ Visualization and graphical notation standards for systems and synthetic biology
++ Standards for sharing and analyzing biological pathway data
++ Standards for computational biological models and modelling support
++ Metadata description and model annotation in COMBINE standard formats
++ Implementation of COMBINE standards in tools, databases and other resources
++ Integrated model and data management for systems and synthetic biology
++ Standardization of Artificial Intelligence approaches in biological modelling
++ Emerging standardization needs and multicellular modeling
++ Community aspects of COMBINE

 #- name: Application for travel funding
 #  description: We have limited funding for travel bursaries or contributions towards accommodation.
 These will be given out to those who have a significant contribution to make to the HARMONY meeting.
 #  link: https://forms.gle/Ta72fwz5Bt2zb4YKA

-Topics of Interest:
-- Data exchange, pipelines and model standards for systems and synthetic biology
-- Visualization and graphical notation standards for systems and synthetic biology
-- Standards for sharing and analyzing biological pathway data
-- Standards for computational biological models and modelling support
-- Metadata description and model annotation in COMBINE standard formats
-- Implementation of COMBINE standards in tools, databases and other resources
-- Integrated model and data management for systems and synthetic biology
-- Standardization of Artificial Intelligence approaches in biological modelling
-- Emerging standardization needs and multicellular modeling
-- Community aspects of COMBINE

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.